WindyBanana/claudeocr/QUICK_REFERENCE.md

 1. Columns are named "Verdivurdering" and "Gjennomførbarhet"
 2. They are adjacent in template
 3. Note shows dash clearly: "3-5" not "3/5" or "3 5"

+### Notes have more text than template fields
+**Solution:** The system automatically handles verbose notes by:
+- Consolidating extra text into the "Beskrivelse" or "Description" field
+- Supporting multi-paragraph descriptions
+- Preserving all relevant context from the note

+**No action needed** - the AI will intelligently map additional text to the description field.

 ---